kingkushal11/Lost-In-Horizon-HW1/README.md

 - made a changes on css to class hero.
 - added a aside element to side content.
 - added a footer element.
+- Made the HTML element clean and organized, so it's easiler to read.
+- Removed all the div and added semantic HTML.

 **Screenshot**